fac26/week3-auth-linnk/README.md

 ## Testing

-:construction:
+**We currently have no tests written**

 ## User stories

 ### Core

 -   [x] As an invested user I want to create an account that I can sign in with, to add and read secrets about different companies.
--   [x] As a cheeky user I want to post a secret about a company, and be able to delete it if I am the same logged in user.
+-   [ ] As a cheeky user I want to post a secret about a company, and be able to delete it if I am the same logged in user.
 -   [x] As a curious user I want to see other people's secrets.

 Stretch goal: